-Drawing on her family’s life in Sydney’s famous Botany Bay area, the author has vividly captured the life of a lonely young girl who makes friends with an Aboriginal girl.
-The two become close, but Australia in the 1930s wasn’t the place for cross-cultural friendships.
-Soon the authorities step in and the friends are separated.
+Drawing on her family’s life in Sydney’s famous Botany Bay area, the author has vividly captured the prejudice and ignorance that was normal in Australia in the 1930s.
+Against the odds Daisy and Amelia become close, but it doesn’t take long before the authorities step in and they are separated.

 With her striking looks and long blonde hair, Daisy Entwistle brings a shudder to the residents of New Sands in Botany Bay.
 For Daisy is eerily similar in appearance to her grandmother Rachel Calthorpe who, forty years earlier, drowned on a ship bound for England.
 It isn’t her death, though, that haunts the community: it is her association with an aboriginal girl, and the vicious assault that left a young man lucky to be alive.